At the core of all top honors programs lies academic rigor and intellectual development. But what if there could be more?

 A limited number of competitive scholarships are offered for incoming freshmen each year.
 Select recipients will receive an annual $2,000 scholarship applied toward tuition as part of their financial aid package, over the course of four years.
 Scholarship recipients are selected on the basis of superior academic credentials and their interest in the program.
 Non-scholarship recipients are also invited and encouraged to participate in this program.

-Students will be expected to enroll in Principles of American Politics in their first year of the program, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought and periodically meet with the Aurelius program director to discuss their progress.
+Students will be expected to enroll in CORE 1201 (American Regime) in their first year of the program, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought and periodically meet with the Aurelius program director to discuss their progress.

 For more information, contact the Director of Aurelius Scholars: